GetItXL/iClass/README.md

-## Framework and packaget using
+## Framework and packages used:
 - bootstrap
 - angular material

 ## Default Accounts
-These accounts are generated using `grunt mongo:load`
+Load these accounts into database use the command: `grunt mongo:load`

 |              | Admin  |  Professor  | Student     |
 | ------------ | ------ | ------------ | --------------- |